-Thanks to the contribution of Francesco Galasso, founder of Direzione Verticale, and enlightened administrations, the Coast has become the new frontier for rock climbing, both indoor and outdoor.
+Thanks to the contribution of Francesco Galasso, founder of Direzione Verticale, and visionary administrations, the Amalfi Coast has become the new frontier for rock climbing, both indoor and outdoor.

-By Anna Volpicelli, cover photo of Pietro Radassao
+April 7th, 2022.
+By Anna Volpicelli, cover photo by Pietro Radassao

 The innovation of Agerola